 The federal government regulates research involving human subjects conducted, supported, or otherwise regulated by any federal department or agency (56 FR 28003, revised November 13, 2001).
-These regulations, known as the Common Rule because 15 federal agencies adopted them simultaneously, reach genetic testing involving humans.
-These regulations do not affect state laws or regulations that provide additional protections for human subjects.
-In fact, as part of Senate Bill 114, the Legislative Assembly made the Common Rule applicable to nonfederal research conducted in Oregon.
+These regulations, known as the Common Rule because 15 federal agencies adopted them simultaneously, apply to genetic research with human subjects.
+These regulations do not preempt state laws or regulations that provide additional protections for human subjects.
+In fact, as part of Senate Bill 114 (2001), the Legislative Assembly made the Common Rule applicable to non-federally funded research conducted in Oregon.